On 4-6 April 2020 Vanuatu was hit by category 5, Cyclone Harold. It now battles the twin challenges of cyclone recovery and Covid-19.

 • Strengthening village community health education on the islands of Tongoa, Ambae and Malekula in Vanuatu.

-• Disaster relief and recovery work, in particular 'Build Back Safer' building education integrated with reconstruction and repair of cyclone ravaged buildings.
+• Disaster relief and recovery work, in particular 'Build Back Better' building education integrated with reconstruction and repair of cyclone ravaged buildings.

 Contact Trustees David and Lynn Colbert